 Factors To Consider When Designing A Female Fat Loss Workout Plan

-Taking what you know to be inaccurate or just illogical when it comes to most female fat loss programs, let’s review the proper way to structure a fat loss workout plan for women.
+Taking what you know to be inaccurate or just illogical when it comes to most women fat loss programs, let’s review the proper way to structure a fat loss workout plan for women.

 1. Exercise selection

-A female fat loss workout plan should include a combination of compound and isolation movements.
+A women’s fat loss workout plan should include a combination of compound and isolation movements.

 Compound exercises such as squats and bench presses are beneficial because they can help you maintain or even gain strength even if you’re eating in a calorie deficit.
 They also burn more calories since you’re recruiting more muscles with each rep.

 Isolation exercises, on the other hand, can help you maintain musculature in the smaller muscle groups such as your calves and biceps as you’re trying to get leaner.

 I also recommend switching up your movements every 4-6 weeks.
 Certain exercises such as squats, deadlifts, and bench presses should remain, as these are some of the best movements for developing overall strength.
 However, if you need a break from them, you can choose different variations such as pause squats or Romanian deadlifts.